-Once the city's tourism and entertainment hub, the Flats is experiencing another redevelopment and changing its look; Phase 1 is complete and new development continues, which will transform the area.
-The Warehouse District has taken on that role, adding to the tourism scene with trendy dance clubs, restaurants, wine bars and other destinations.
+Once the city's tourism and entertainment hub, the Flats is experiencing another redevelopment and changing its look with apartments, restaurants and bars.
+The Cleveland Aquarium draws crowds, and water taxis ply the canal to carry visitors to either side.
+The Warehouse District features trendy dance clubs, restaurants, and wine bars among other destinations of its own.

-Cleveland's numerous mechanical bridges (more than any other city in the world) lift, swing and jackknife to let Great Lakes freighters make their way up the Cuyahoga River to the steel mills.
+Cleveland's numerous mechanical bridges lift, swing and jackknife to let Great Lakes freighters make their way up the Cuyahoga River to the steel mills.
 These bridges—dazzling when illuminated at night—are symbols of the roll-up-your-sleeves attitude that lingers from the blue-collar days.